 In accordance with condition 32 of the Queensland Coordinator General's approval of the Environmental Impact Statement, an Aquatic Habitat Monitoring Program (AHMP) was developed for the operational phase of NPI Stage 2.
-In the AHMP, aquatic (in-stream) features that provide habitat for the Mary River cod (Maccullochella peeli mariensis), the Australian lungfish (Neoceratodus forsteri) and the Mary River turtle (Elusor macrurus) (i.e. Matters of National Environmental Significance) in the Mary River and in Six Mile Creek are monitored.
+In the AHMP, aquatic (in-stream) features that provide habitat for the Mary River cod (Maccullochella peeli mariensis), the Australian lungfish (Neoceratodus forsteri), Mary River turtle (Elusor macrurus) and white-throated snapping turtle (Elseya albagula) (i.e. Matters of National Environmental Significance) in the Mary River and in Six Mile Creek are monitored.

-This report presents the results of the fifth survey during operation of the NPI stage 2 (November 2018), and compares them to results from the baseline survey in October 2013, the first survey in November 2014, the second survey in November 2015, the third survey in October 2016 and the fourth survey in November 2017.
+This report presents the results of the sixth survey during operation of the NPI stage 2 (October 2019), and compares them to results from the baseline survey in October 2013, the first survey in November 2014, the second survey in November 2015, the third survey in October 2016, the fourth survey in November 2017 and the fifth survey in November 2018.
 In particular, the following issues are addressed:

-- · if there have been any changes to the aquatic habitat of species that are Matters of National Environmental Significance (MNES), and - whether any identified changes are likely to be due to the operation of NPI Stage 2.
+- if there have been any changes to the aquatic habitat of species that are Matters of National Environmental Significance (MNES), and - whether any identified changes are likely to be due to the operation of NPI Stage 2.

-In November 2018, as in previous surveys, there was suitable habitat for Mary River cod, Australian lungfish, white-throated snapping turtle and Mary River turtle (i.e. the MNES species) at all of the sites on the Mary River (Table 3.1).
+In October 2019, as in previous surveys, there was suitable habitat for Mary River cod, Australian lungfish, white-throated snapping turtle and Mary River turtle (i.e. the MNES species) at all of the sites on the Mary River.
 While Australian lungfish are occasionally recorded from Six Mile Creek, the habitat in Six Mile Creek is not their preferred habitat, and thus an important population of Australian lungfish is very unlikely to occur in Six Mile Creek (frc environmental 2018).
 Similarly, while there are favourable habitat elements for Mary River turtle and white-throated snapping turtle, these species have not been recorded from Six Mile Creek, and these species would occur only in low abundance if at all in Six Mile Creek (frc environmental 2018).
-The presence of mainly shallow water pools in Six Mile Creek suggested that deeper habitat preferred by adult Mary River cod was limited, although the shallower pools likely support juvenile and intermediate sized cod.
-However, gauging station data indicated a relatively stable depth of approximately 1.5 - 2.0 m at the gauging station site in 2018, suggesting other reaches of Six Mile creek likely support adult Mary River cod.
-The gauging station data indicates that the dominant water depth has constantly been in the range 1.5 - 2.0 m since 2013.
-The overall suitability of habitat for MNES species in both the Mary River and Six Mile Creek is unchanged compared to the survey in November 2017.
+The presence of mainly shallow pools in Six Mile Creek suggested that deeper habitat preferred by adult Mary River cod was limited, although the shallower pools likely support juvenile and intermediate sized cod.
+However, gauging station data indicated a relatively stable depth of approximately 1.5 - 2.0 m at the gauging station site in 2019, suggesting other reaches of Six Mile creek likely support habitat suitable for adult Mary River cod.
+The gauging station data indicates that the dominant water depth has constantly been in the range 1.5-2.0 m since 2013.
+The overall suitability of habitat for MNES species in the Mary River and Six Mile Creek is unchanged compared to the survey in November 2018.